 Pay attention to do not park on the pavement, because you could find clamps on your wheels.
 Instead, if your car is causing obstruction to the circulation of traffic, the car will be towed away.
 In both cases, you will have to pay a fine, which includes the removal cost of the vehicle and the fine.

 Disabled parking access

 If your car displays an international sticker for disabled, you can use spots marked by yellow lines and the international symbol of the wheelchair.
-Generally, disabled people are allowed to park in areas where other cars are not,paying the parking when requested.
-Bikers with disability can park with no limit of time where parking is free of charge but restricted by time.
+Generally, disabled people are allowed to park in areas where other cars are not, paying the parking when requested.
+Bikers with a disability can park with no limit of time where parking is free of charge but restricted by time.

 9. IN CASE OF PENALTIES

 In case a police officer notified you personally the violation, you are obliged to pay immediately the penalty.
-Where is considered you can pay the reduced amount.
-Moreover, you have the right to contest the fine, but in this case you have to leave a “deposit as guarantee” equal to the half of the maximum amount in cash or in the form of a surety.
+Where is considered you can pay the reduced amount?
+Moreover, you have the right to contest the fine, but in this case, you have to leave a “deposit as guarantee” equal to the half of the maximum amount of cash or in the form of a surety.
 If you refuse to pay the deposit, police may confiscate your vehicle, until the time you pay.
 For EU vehicles, the guarantee is reduced to a quarter of the maximum fine.

 If you rent a car, you got a fine and you don’t want to pay for it, be sure the rental company won’t charge the corresponding amount on your credit card.